alexlo15/nevergifup/README.md

 ___

 ## Motivation
 Create an application that utilizes the giphy api.
 This homework was intended to help us understand API's.
+This site features an NBA team theme, users can search for GIFS of any NBA team.

 ## Technologies used and why